fau-fablab/app-server/README.md

 The following files have to be present in order to run the server:

-- Apple Push Certificate
+- Apple Push certificate
 - Java Keystore with ssl cert inside
+- doorstate encryption key

 Copy them to `./conf`.

-After that you have to copy `app-server/src/dist/{config.yml.example,minimumVersion.yml.example}` to `app-server/src/dist/{config.yml,minimumVersion.yml}` and adapt them to your needs.
+After that you have to copy `conf/{config.yml.example,minimumVersion.yml.example}` to `conf/{config.yml,minimumVersion.yml}` and adapt them to your needs.

 Finally, build and run the server with